 Is it any good?

-In Charlie Countryman, the eponymous lead, Charlie, doesn't really have a plan.
-He heads to Bucharest (maybe he should have tried Budapest instead) to see how things go.
+Charlie Countryman moves from one scene to another as if by improvisation, but it lacks the grace and poetry of jazz.
+The eponymous lead, Charlie, doesn't really have a plan; he heads to Bucharest (maybe he should have tried Budapest instead) to see how things go.
 And that's how this film seems to be structured.
-It moves from one scene to another as if by improvisation, but it lacks the grace and poetry of jazz.
 LaBoeuf is a fine actor, especially in scenes where his agitation vies with his anxieties.
 But Wood struggles with a perplexingly overdone accent, and a lack of chemistry with LaBeouf.
 Neither of them seem to have much motivation to pursue the relationship, and with Nigel looming in the background, there's plenty of reason to avoid becoming entangled.